-GEORGETOWN, SC (WCSC) - A fire destroyed a 114-year-old church in Georgetown County early Sunday morning.
+GEORGETOWN, SC (WCSC) - New information was released this week on a fire that destroyed a 114-year-old church in Georgetown.

 "Just to see it crumble like this - It's really hurtful," said Rev. Carl Anderson.
 "But we're thankful to God that it did not happen during our worship service because I know some lives would have been lost."